Ignacio Solano: Research

 Much of the knowledge of Ignacio Solano on plant behavior and relationships between species comes from his experience as a researcher in jungles around the world.
 In 1998 he made his first trip to Mexico, and since then has gone through different ecosystems.
 In his travels he is dedicated to find out how plants behave under different conditions and to collect small samples of species.

-Highlights his studies of epiphytes plants of tropical understory, as well as the discoveries made in the jungles of Madagascar, which allowed him to develop a formula based on microorganisms that ensures the survival of the vertical gardens.
+Highlights his studies of epiphytes plants of tropical understory, as well as the discoveries made in the jungles of Madagascar (2017), Chocó jungles (2015), Forests of the Bolivian Chapare (2014), Selva Lacandona (2014), among other, which allowed him to develop a formula based on microorganisms that ensures the survival of the vertical gardens.

+The last expedition that Ignacio Solano carried out was in the jungle of Panama in 2019, where he went in search of a mysterious frog.

+It is one of the most difficult frogs to find.
+Ignacio Solano traveled the whole country in search of this peculiar little frog.